Estimated reading time: 10 minutes

 “I looked, and there was no man, and all the birds of the heavens had fled.” -Jeremiah 4:25 (NRSV)

-Reflection: The desolation of the land under a silent sky serves as a potent symbol of divine wrath and the cessation of normal divine blessings like rain, often considered the “floodgates of the sky.”
+Reflection:ย The land’s desolation under a silent sky is a potent symbol of divine wrath and the cessation of normal divine blessings like rain, often considered the “floodgates of the sky.”
 This image reflects the severity of God’s judgment, where even the birds of the air flee, leaving the heavens bare as a sign of the impending “great tribulation.”

 Genesis 1:14-15